 Diversification minimizes potential risk across a whole portfolio.
 Firstly, you need multiple stocks to limit your risk exposure.
 The Fool’s profitable track record is based entirely on its winners outperforming its losers.

 For example, in the past, the Motley Fool has recommended both Amazon and Zoom through Stock Advisor.
-Motley Fool cannot predict or guarantee results and while both investments were massive winners, there’s not a sufficient amount of diversification within these picks.
+The Motley Fool cannot predict or guarantee results and while both investments were massive winners, there’s not a sufficient amount of diversification within these picks.

 This is why we strongly recommend beginners split their portfolios between the Fool’s monthly Stock Advisor picks, its Starter Stocks recommendations, and Best Buys guide.